Everything You Ever Wanted to Know About REITs Investing in Singapore is here.

 SGX REIT Index tracks the performance of various real estate investment trusts in Singapore.
 Investors use the index to determine the overall sentiment in the market, for making real estate investment decisions.

-Nikko AM-Straits Trading Asia ex-Japan REIT ETF is one of the most popular REIT ETF in Singapore that tracks the performance of SGX REIT index.
+Nikko AM-Straits Trading Asia ex-Japan REIT ETF is one of the most popular REIT ETF in Singapore that tracks the performance of the SGX REIT index.
 Its portfolio is made up of more than half of SGX REIT holdings with the remaining diversified across Asia.

 How to Choose a REIT